gadget-inc/templates/monthly-subscription-template/README.md

 3. Add `plan` records using your Gadget app's API Playground.
 You can access an auto-generated GraphQL mutation by navigating to the `plan` model's `create` action and clicking on the **Run action** button to the right of the screen.

-4. Install your Shopify app on a Shopify development store.
+4. Using the Partner dashboard, install your Shopify app on a Shopify development store.

 5. Test the subscription flow by selecting one of the available plans that you added.